stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

 ## Introduction
 In this tutorial, we are going to learn how to install Git Bash on Windows.

- Git Bash for windows is a package that comprises of `git` and `bash`.
+ Git Bash for Windows is a package that comprises of `git` and `bash`.

 **Git** is an open-source version control system for tracking source code changes when developing software.
 It keeps a commit history which allows you to revert to a stable state in case you mess up your code.
 Git also allows multiple developers to collaborate on the same code base.

 **Bash** is a Unix command-line shell.
 The name is an acronym for the 'Bourne-Again Shell'.
-It comes with useful Unix commands like cat, ssh, SCP, etc., which are not usually found on windows.
+It comes with useful Unix commands like cat, ssh, SCP, etc., which are not usually found on Windows.

 ## Download Git Bash
 **Step 1:**

-Download the latest version of git bash from their official website: [https://git-scm.com/](https://git-scm.com/)
+Download the latest version of Git Bash from their official website: [https://git-scm.com/](https://git-scm.com/)

 ![git bash official page](/assets/images/posts/2019-08-13-install-git-bash/official-homepage.jpg)

-Click "Download for windows" button.
+Click the "Download for windows" button.

 **Step 2:**

 Next, you will be redirected to a page that lets you know that you are about to start downloading.

 ![git bash download page](/assets/images/posts/2019-08-13-install-git-bash/download-starting.jpg)